 - To increase cohort throughput from 65% to 80% with 60% completing in four years; and

 - To increase the number of graduates from previously disadvantaged groups and to increase the percentage of female graduates to 30%.

 A Memorandum of Understanding has been signed between the Department of Education and the NWU and the programme will start in 2013 with an intake of Grade eight learners.

 Each year another grade will be added, so that in five years, the school will be offering SETH classes on all levels.
 The learners will follow the normal school curriculum, but will also be given extra classes in SETH subjects.
-In the afternoons they will take part in an enrichment programme at the university, where they will implement the theory they have learned in a practical manner.
+In the afternoon they will take part in an enrichment programme at the university, where they will implement the theory they have learnt in a practical manner.